For models with 6-cylinder engine

 Examination

 The chambers are located under the intake manifold.
-Remove the chambers and inspect them for cracks or damage.
+Remove the tubes and inspect them for cracks or damage.

 Replacement